weaveworks/scope/CONTRIBUTING.md

 - Email: [scope-community](https://groups.google.com/forum/#!forum/scope-community)
 - Chat: Join the [Weave community](https://weaveworks.github.io/community-slack/) Slack workspace and use the [#scope](https://weave-community.slack.com/messages/scope/) channel

-Please avoid emailing maintainers found in the MAINTAINERS file directly.
-They are very busy and read the mailing lists.
+When sending email, it's usually best to use the mailing list.
+The maintainers are usually quite busy and the mailing list will more easily find somebody who can reply quickly.
+You will also be potentially be helping others who had the same question.

 ## Getting Started

 - Fork the repository on GitHub
 - Read the [README](README.md) for getting started as a user and learn how/where to ask for help
-- Continue reading this document for forther development instructions
+- Continue reading this document for further development instructions
 - Play with the project, submit bugs, submit pull requests!

 ## Contribution workflow